 Overall I found the experience of flying after COVID to be pretty quiet and calm…much less insane than pre-coronavirus travel (when it’s more crowded and thereby crazier).
 It definitely has gotten busier from June to July.
 For me, I just truly hate wearing a mask on the plane, as it gave me anxiety because I feel like I can’t breathe well at all (especially in the pressurized air, but that’s me and masks period).

 You might also like: 11 of My Best Travel Tips for ANY Trip

 At the airport

-In both cases, security was pretty fast because there just aren’t that many people.
+Across the board, security has been pretty fast because there aren’t as many people.
 I do have TSA Pre-Check, which smooths things out a bit.
 They have spots to remind you to stay 6-ish feet back from people in line in security.
 People were pretty chill and respectful of people’s space in general.

 A lot of shops in the airport aren’t open, or are maintaining much shorter hours than normal.
 In Atlanta it did look a little more normal since I flew in midday and it’s such a major airport.
 Be prepared for slower service at restaurants and coffee shops, as they may have extra steps and restrictions and fewer staff than normal.

 - I flew from both Louisville (Kentucky) and Atlanta (Georgia) in mid-June, so experienced both a small and a huge airport.
 Masks weren’t required in either airport, and seemed about 50/50 on people wearing them.